female private part name in hindi

 Ouch!

 In a medical setting, you’d say, “I’m having some issues with my vagina.”
-But in a casual, private conversation, you might say, “I need to talk to you about my yoni.”
+But in a casual, private conversation with someone you trust?
+You might say, “I need to talk to you about my yoni.”

 When in doubt, stick with the formal or most common respectful term.
 It’s always better to err on the side of caution.